-In the reference configuration, a Media Server is provisioned.
-The Media Server is located in the enterprise and is used, along with the G450 Media Gateway, for local DSP resources, announcements, and Music On Hold.
+In the reference configuration, an Avaya Aura® Media Server is provisioned.
+The Media Server is located in the Main site and is used, along with the G450 Media Gateway, for local DSP resources, announcements, and Music On Hold.

 Enter the add signaling-group \mathbf{x} command, where \mathbf{x} is the number of an unused signaling group (e.g., 2), and provision the following: